sortofsleepy/ofxARKit/README.md

 # Contributing
 Feel free to make PR's! (especially now that my time to work on this will be severely limited for the next month and a half :/ )
 As long as it doesn't break anything I'll probably accept it.
-Please make all PRs against the `develop
+Please make all PRs against the `develop` branch